Mercy Hospital (St. Petersburg, Florida)

-Mercy Hospital was a hospital located at 1344 22nd Street South in the city of St. Petersburg, Florida.
+Mercy Hospital was a hospital located in St. Petersburg, Florida.
 The hospital was the only primary care facility for the African-American community of St. Petersburg from 1923 to 1966.
 It was designed by the local architect Henry Taylor, which has also designed other important structures such as the City Comfort Station, the Vinoy Park Hotel and the Jungle Country Club Hotel.
 It was constructed by Edgar Weeks in July 1923.
 Mercy Hospital not only served as a medical facility but also as a site for protesting against the segregation of the other hospitals in the city during the Civil Rights Movement.
 In 1994, it was declared a Historic Place.
 The city purchased the facility in 1998 due to a lack of redevelopment and deterioration.*change site Then the city leased the facility to Community Health Centers of Pinellas, Inc., which also runs the Johnnie Ruth Clarke Medical Center.

 History

 Construction

 Before Mercy Hospital, African-Americans relied on a small health care facility named the Good Samaritan.
 The building was built in 1910 on 6th Avenue South and 7th Street with the purpose to provide health care to whites only.
 However, it was moved in 1913 to 4th Avenue South and 12th Street to serve blacks only this time, making it the first hospital to serve African-American residents in this community.
 The health care facility only had five rooms, a few beds and minimal care.

 It was replaced in 1923 by Mercy Hospital as a result of the growing African-American community in St. Petersburg, Florida.
 Mercy Hospital was created by the architect Henry Taylor who designed it and the contractor Edgar Weeks who built it.
 The walls of the new hospital were made of stucco over hollow terra-cotta tile.
 It had projecting eaves with decorative wooden brackets.
 The hospital had about sixteen to twenty beds.
 The state refused to help the financial problems that the hospital faced, and therefore could not afford any more beds.
 It was not until 1926 that Mercy Hospital gained their first physician, Dr. James Maxie Ponder.
 Up until then, Mercy Hospital had been run by nurses only.